Article

 Risk consulting Internal audit Health care

-An efficient, effective, and competitive marketplace requires buyers and sellers to agree on the price of a good or service.
-But until recently, health care consumers had little idea what many of their health care services cost, making it difficult to compare prices, shop for bargains, or control spending.
+An efficient, effective and competitive marketplace requires buyers and sellers to agree on the price of a good or service.
+But until recently, health care consumers had little idea what many of their health care services cost, making it difficult to compare prices, shop for bargains or control spending.

-While these rules have existed for several years, many hospitals still struggle to meet their compliance obligations.
+While these rules have existed for several years, many hospitals still struggle to meet their healthcare compliance obligations.
 According to the Patient Rights Advocate’s Fifth Semi-Annual Hospital Price Transparency Compliance Report, only 36% (721) of 2,000 hospitals analyzed in 2023 fully complied with the Price Transparency Rule requirements.

 This considerable gap is attributable to three key challenges that many hospitals face when seeking to achieve compliance: